Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: Numerical Experiments

 Let $\tau^2 = 2\log N$.
 From each primary observation $Z_i \sim \mathcal{N}(\mu_i, 1)$, we construct a corresponding gold-standard $e$-value and $p$-value: $ E_i = \exp\left(\lambda Z_i - \frac{\lambda^2}{2}\right) \text{ and } P_i = 1 - \Phi(Z_i), $ where $\lambda = \sqrt{\log(N/\alpha)}$ as recommended in \cite{xu2025active} and $\Phi$ is the standard normal CDF.
 The corresponding auxiliary statistics, which encode the signal strength $\mu_i$, are generated as: $ E_i^a \sim \mathrm{Poisson}(1 + \mu_i) \text{ and } P_i^a \sim \mathrm{Beta}(1, 1+\mu_i). $ The Poisson statistic serves as a direct signal for the $e$-value, while the Beta statistic provides an inverse signal for the $p$-value.

 We conduct two analyses based on this setup, with a computational budget of $n_b = 500$.
 First, to assess performance as a function of signal density, we vary the non-null proportion $\pi$ from 0.05 to 0.3 while holding $\beta=0.5$ fixed.
-Second, to examine the influence of the hyperparameter $\beta$, we vary it from 0.1 to 0.9 while keeping $\pi=0.1$ fixed.
+Second, to examine the influence of the $\beta$, we vary it from 0.1 to 0.9 while keeping $\pi=0.1$ fixed.
+The target FDR level is 0.1.

-For our proposed \texttt{Active-Default} method, we use the utility function $u_i(x)=x$ for the direct signal ($e$-values) and $u_i(x)=\log(1+1/(x+\epsilon))$ for the inverse signal ($p$-values).
 Given that the statistics are generated independently for each hypothesis, we employ the active $p$-value construction designed for the independent case as in \eqref{eq:p-value-indep}.
-The results for each analysis, averaged over 100 simulations, are presented in Figure~\ref{fig:pi_poi} and Figure~\ref{fig:beta_poi}, respectively.
+The results for each analysis, averaged over 100 simulations, are presented in Figures~\ref{fig:pi_poi} and \ref{fig:beta_poi}, respectively.

 The results in Figure~\ref{fig:pi_poi} clearly demonstrate the practical advantages of our globally budgeted framework.
 First, the plots confirm that all methods are statistically valid.
 The FDR panel shows that all procedures maintain the FDR well below the nominal level.
 The Queries panel confirms that \texttt{Active-Default}, \texttt{Active-Xu}, and \texttt{Random} adhere perfectly to the $n_b=500$ budget.
 In contrast, \texttt{Xu}'s query count grows with $\pi$, exceeding the budget by a factor of 7 to 8 in the $e$-value setting and 4 to 5 in the $p$-value setting.